PainsPerdus/gboi-rocket/README.md

 ## Description

+This is a university project at Télécom Paris (PAF, see https://paf.telecom-paris.fr/projets/game-boy-isaac)

 This project aims at remaking the popular game *The Binding of Isaac* for Gameboy classic, in assembly.

 Checkout our [blog](https://painsperdus.github.io/gboi-rocket) !